Debt repayment

 Can I get forgiveness if I work for a for-profit company?

 Generally, no. Career-based forgiveness like PSLF requires employment at a government or non-profit entity.
-However, you can still qualify for IDR Forgiveness after 20-25 years regardless of who your employer is.
+However, you can still qualify for IDR Forgiveness after 20–25 years regardless of employer.

 Do I have to pay taxes on the forgiven amount?